CaptainCluster/socket_chat/README.md

 Ensure that _port 8000_ is free!
 If not, then you must alter const variables in both of the file (client.go & server.go).

+Features
+---

+Here are some of the features this application has

+1. Randomized channel for each client
+2. Clients can change channels
+3. Public messages (seen by everyone in the same channel)
+4. Private messages (recipient can be in any channel)
+5. The "go" command for creating a thread for each client
+6. Mutex lock to avoid resource conflicts
+7. Client nicknames are unique, checked by server
+8. Disconnected users removed as entries from chat instance

 Sources
 ---